 A child has Special Needs and just turned 18.
 Even though the child is not able to make any of their own medical or financial decisions, they are an adult.
 What does this mean?
 Your child can now go buy a car, sign a contract, marry, and the list goes on… It will become necessary for you to begin the Guardianship process to make sure you continue to protect your child and act in his or her best interest.

 Grandma passed away and had a life insurance policy.
-She designated Sofie, her granddaughter, as beneficiary.
+She designated Sofie, her granddaughter, as the beneficiary.
 Sofie is your daughter and is 10-years-old.
 Although you are her mother, you cannot access these proceeds without going to Court for Guardianship proceedings because Sofie is under the age of 18.

 Death of Both Parents